On Future Drawdowns of L\'evy processes: Introduction

-When the jumps of $X$ are all of single sign, we explicitly identify the Laplace transform in time of the one-dimensional distributions in terms of the scale function of $X$.
-As example, we analyze in detail (future) drawdowns and drawups under the Black-Scholes model, identifying in particular the mean of the value $P_T=P_0\exp(X_T)$ under the measure $\underline{\p}^{(\gamma)}$ and the laws of $\overline{D}^*_T$ and $\underline{D}^*_T$.

-The remainder of the paper is organized as follows.
-In Section \ref{main} we present the main representation of drawup and drawdown processes.
-In Section \ref{sec: ascramer} the Cram\'er asymptotics is identified which produce the drawup and drawdown measures described in Section \ref{sec: asmeasures}.
-The heavy-tailed case is analyzed in Section \ref{sec:heavy}.
-In Section \ref{Examplesexact} we find further results in the spectrally one-sided case and we conclude the paper with more explicit expressions of future drawups and drawdowns in the Black--Scholes--Samuelson model.
+{\bf Contents.} The remainder of the paper is organized as follows.
+In Section \ref{main} we present the main representation in terms of drawup and drawdown processes.
+In Section \ref{sec: ascramer} we identify the Cram\'er asymptotics and describe the associated drawup and drawdown measures in Section \ref{sec: asmeasures}.
+We analyse the heavy-tailed case in \ref{sec:heavy}.
+Finally, in Section~\ref{Examplesexact} we derive exact distributions of future drawup and drawdowns in case $X$ has jumps of single sign and we present an application to the Black-Scholes model in Section~\ref{Examples}.